 We strive to provide a supportive, respectful and friendly environment.
 We want Charlie’s to be a safe place for visitors, members, volunteers and animals.

 Charlies pet food bank

-Visit us on Thursdays to pick up pet supplies or register for a free spay/neuter (if you qualify).
+Visit us on Thursdays to pick up pet supplies or to verify if you qualify for a subsidized spay/neuter for $50.

 Items distributed weekly

 - Pet food – dog, cat and small pet (dry and wet)

 - Cat litter